 We have all joked about meetings at work or rather the pointlessness of them.
 The flak that business meetings receive is not without reason, either.
-This infographic shows all the various ways people waste their time at work; workplace meetings are right at the top of the ladder.
+This infographic shows all the various ways people waste their time at work, and ‘workplace meeting’ is right at the top of the ladder.
 A Harvard business review survey of managers revealed that 71% believe meetings are unproductive and inefficient, and 64% felt that meetings hinder deep thinking.

 Don’t get us wrong, meetings are important.
-They can help keep teams on track, aid quick problem solving, and even take an organisation towards agility.
+They can help keep teams on track, aid quick problem solving, and even take an organization towards agility.

 The problem is that a lot of business meetings are not efficient.
 It does not help that meetings, over the last few decades, have only grown longer and more frequent.
-On the face of it, inefficient meetings lead to wastage of time, and hence, resources.
+On the face of it, an inefficient meeting leads to wastage of time, and hence, resources.
 However, the problem can run deeper.

 Before we focus on what makes an effective meeting, it is essential to identify the problem with inefficient business meetings.
-Companies can pay a stiff price for ineffective meetings.
-Research suggests that organisations that frequently deal with meandering conversations, complaints, and criticism at meetings have a low market share.
-Frequently bad meetings can also adversely affect employee satisfaction.
-Job satisfaction is closely related good communication and collaboration at work.
+Companies can pay a stiff price for an ineffective meeting – research suggests that organizations that frequently deal with meandering conversations, complaints, and criticism at meetings have a low market share.
+Frequently bad meetings can also adversely affect team member satisfaction.
+Job satisfaction is closely related to good communication and collaboration at work.
 Even when other factors such as pay and supervision are good, or at least, satisfactory, wasteful hours at meetings can take their toll.
 Lower job satisfaction is directly related to higher attrition rates, which can be alleviated by active listening and having good meetings to an extent.

 And then there is the cost of innovation.
 When people are frequently distracted by meetings, they can find it hard to focus on higher cognitive tasks, which can hamper their creativity.

-Meetings, when conducted well, can foster collaboration and teamwork.
+Successful meetings can foster collaboration and teamwork.
 In order to get there, though, managers need to identify where the problem lies.
 Meetings affect group time as well as individual time.
-Problem arises when either of those times are adversely affected by meetings.
+The problem arises when either of those times is adversely affected by meetings.

 Certain companies might not hold meetings very frequently.
-However, they could be poorly run, which means people can’t get the most of out of group collaborations.
+However, they could be poorly run, which means people can’t get the most out of group discussions or collaborations.
 Common causes for this sort of time and opportunity wastage include: